United States Copper Index Fund

 CPERCommodityAI Summary

-United States Copper Index Fund (CPER) is in a relatively unremarkable position right now
+United States Copper Index Fund (CPER) is in a mixed position

 Market Positioning